Society for Health Systems of the Institute of Industrial and Systems Engineers Bylaws

-8. The IIE Technical Networking Liaison will administer the election.
+8. The IISE Technical Networking Liaison will administer the election.
 The elections will be conducted by electronic ballot.
 Nominees for office must be listed alphabetically on the ballot.
 Nominees must provide a brief biographical summary and position statement to be included in the ballot.
 The election must be open for at least two weeks.

-9. The IIE Technical Networking Liaison will tally the results.
+9. The IISE Technical Networking Liaison will tally the results.
 The winning candidate for each position will be the candidate receiving the largest number of votes.
 In the event of a tie vote for any position, a runoff election will be conducted by electronic ballot.
 The election must be open for at least two weeks.
 The President will make the official notifications to the individuals and make the official announcement of the members elected.
 Elected candidates will assume their office commencing at the close of the Annual SHS Conference.

 ARTICLE 8.
 VACANCIES